spencerboggs/CECS-325/README.md

-Published *after* the fall 2024 deadline.
+This repository was published *after* the Fall 2024 submission deadline.